nodejscn/node-api-cn/n-api/object_wrap.md

-N-API offers a way to "wrap" C++ classes and instances so that the class constructor and methods can be called from JavaScript.
+Node-API offers a way to "wrap" C++ classes and instances so that the class constructor and methods can be called from JavaScript.

 1. The [`napi_define_class`][] API defines a JavaScript class with constructor,